VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Experiments

 \subsubsection{Implementation Details}

 We employ Qwen2.5-VL-7B-Instruct as the backbone model for training.
 To ensure training efficiency and stability, we uniformly sample 16 frames from each video at the maximum resolution of 196×28×28.
 For GRPO training, we sample 8 responses per question with a temperature of 1.0 to ensure diversity.
-During inference, we maintain the same video resolution and frame count as the training setup, while employing greedy decoding to guarantee deterministic outputs.
-All experiments are conducted on 8×A800-80GB GPUs.
+During inference, for QA tasks, video frames are sampled at 1 fps with a maximum of 128 frames per video, while maintaining the same resolution as in training.
+For captioning tasks requiring more details, we uniformly sample 16 frames from each video, which in most cases corresponds to a sampling rate exceeding 2 fps.
+Greedy decoding is employed during inference to ensure deterministic outputs.
+All experiments are conducted on 8 NVIDIA A800 GPUs.